 Network digital twins are expected to enable a wide range of use cases as described in clause 4.
 The use cases may call for different information, models, and use case specific descriptions.
 Either the same consumer or different consumers may request more than one similar NDT-MnS that are inherently connected (e.g. serving same region or providing similar NDT MnS for visualization or what-if analysis services etc.).
 Although each request may potentially invoke different capabilities of NDT, which may be realized by different means, it may be that all or part of the underlying data, models and capabilities of these requests may be similar.
 An NDT in the ZSM framework may have the capability to facilitate concurrent request processing, to share NDT capabilities efficiently and independently, instead of sequentially, while taking into account the service timeframe so as to improve the resource utilization and, thus, gain efficiency e.g. energy efficiency.

-Note: Impacts, if any, by resource shared controlling NDT MnS is FFS.
+NOTE: Impacts, if any, by resource shared controlling NDT MnS is FFS.

 This brings a need to support the NDT resource management and orchestration service that provides services and capabilities for efficient resource utilization.
 This service also improves the visibility into the requests belonging to the same network and provides effective resource utilization.
 The following scenarios could be envisioned for NDT resource management and orchestration service MnS: